emvolz/weifang-sarscov2/README.md

-#

-Code to reproduce analyses in `Genomic epidemiology of a densely sampled COVID19 outbreak in China`
+#  Code to reproduce analyses in "Genomic epidemiology of a densely sampled COVID19 outbreak in China"

 Important files: